 Many Minnesota residents are curious about the Children’s Health Insurance Program (CHIP) when looking into health care insurance options for their minor dependents.
 CHIP came into effect in 1997 as a way to help children have affordable health insurance coverage.
 This program is designed to help children who come from families that make too much to qualify for Medicaid enrollment.
 Even if adults in a family do not have Medicaid eligibility children in the household can still get CHIP medical benefits.
 Since CHIP and Medicaid enrollment in Minnesota seem similar, many applicants often ask themselves, “Is CHIP considered Medicaid?” when applying to the program.
 To answer this question and find out how to apply for CHIP in Minnesota, read the following information on this page.

-Minnesota’s Children’s Health Insurance Program Overview
+What is Minnesota’s Children’s Health Insurance Program?

 What is CHIP Medicaid in Minnesota?
 CHIP in Minnesota is part of the MinnesotaCare program.
 While CHIP and Medicaid provide similar coverage for enrollees, the programs have different eligibility requirements.
 Qualifications of Minnesota Medicaid for children living with parents or guardians are dependent on financial and medical criteria.
 As a means to provide minors in the state with affordable health care, the eligibility requirements for CHIP are not as stringent as the requirements for Medicaid enrollment.